Deir Hajla: Geographic location

 The modern Monastery of Saint Gerasimus stands 3.5 km west of the River Jordan and close to six km north of the Dead Sea, in a semiarid plain once known as the "Desert of the Jordan".

-The "Desert of the Jordan" of the Byzantine sources is a landscape unit distinct from the Judaean desert, in the plain to the east and south of Jericho.
-Apart from the Jordan river, its only perennial water source are four springs, the largest and closest one to Deir Hajla being 'Ein Hajla ('Spring of the Partridge').
-Today, the date orchards belonging to the monastery are irrigated by the waters issuing from 'Ein Hajla.
+The "Desert of the Jordan" of the Byzantine sources is a landscape unit distinct from the Judaean Desert, in the plain to the east and south of Jericho.
+Apart from the Jordan River, its only perennial water source are four springs, the largest and closest one to Deir Hajla being 'Ein Hajla ('Spring of the Partridge').
+As of 1979, the date orchards belonging to the monastery were irrigated by the waters issuing from 'Ein Hajla.

 Deir Hajla is in the vicinity of Al-Maghtas/Qasr al-Yahud, the traditional site of the baptism of Jesus, a fact that has attracted Christian hermits and pilgrims to the area in the past and again in the modern period.